Frequently Asked Questions

 Why don’t we just let the authorities handle it?

-We do until they don’t.
-When civil authorities do get involved after a concern of child abuse has been reported, they have the leverage to require things like anger management or even removing an abusive person from a child’s life.
+We do, until they don’t.
+When civil authorities get involved after a concern of child abuse has been reported, they have the leverage to require things like anger management training or even removing an abusive person from a child’s life.
+They can also provide resources to support the family structure.
 Unfortunately, a very small percentage of cases make it through the court system, less than 10% actually.
-From statute of limitations and jurisdictional constraints, to the standard of evidence required and legal technicalities, it can be a very disappointing process to only rely on civil authorities.
+From statute of limitations and jurisdictional constraints, to the standards of evidence required and legal technicalities, it can be a very disappointing process to only rely on civil authorities.

-The right of a religious organization to determine the relationship of its members allows us to make decisions on the relationship of someone with ISKCON and ISKCON’s standards of behavior.
-The process of internal investigations and determinations enables us to do more than we would otherwise achieve if just relied on civil authorities.
+The right of a religious or private organization to determine the relationship of its members allows groups to make decisions for themselves.
+The process of internal investigations regarding standards of behavior enables groups to do more than would otherwise be achieved relyng soley on civil authorities.

-Since most incidents reported to the CPO are outside of the jurisdiction of law enforcement, past the statute of limitations, or do not meet their definition of abuse, utilizing that system often leads to no accountability for the offender or sense of justice for the victim.
-Having this ecclesiastic process allows us to pursue an investigation as a society. and conclusion as it pertains to ISKCON.
+Since most incidents are outside the jurisdiction of law enforcement, past the statute of limitations, do not meet their definition of abuse, or lack evidence, utilizing the criminal justice system often leads to no accountability for the offender or sense of justice for the victim.
+Having an internal process of investigation and conclusion can facilitate such concerns.

 Are allegations of abuse reported to local government authorities?